facelessuser/ColorHelper/docs/src/markdown/usage.md

     zero, it is unclear what to do as this behavior is currently undefined in the specification and causes a divide by zero in the algorithm.
 We currently perform no mixing and return nothing for this case.

-The edit tool allows for editing of colors and mixing with other colors.
+The edit tool allows for the editing and mixing of colors.
 While editing, the panel will display a live preview.

-When `@space` is specified, the output of the color will be in the given space.
+When `@colorspace` is specified, the output of the color will be in the given space.
 Additionally, if mixing, the tool will also mix colors in the provided space.
-If no space is specified, the color space of the first color is used for mixing and output.
+If no space is specified, the color space of the first color is used for any mixing and will be the output color space.

+The default mixing percentage is 50%, but percents can manually be added to a color to specify a mix percentage other than the default.
+If a percentage is only specified on one color, the other color is assumed to be mixed at `100 - p`, where `p` is the specified percent.

-If percents are defined, they must add up to 100%, if they do not, they will be normalized.
-If only a single percent is defined, the other color will use 1 - percent.
+If percentages are specified on both colors, they must must add up to 100%, and if they do not, they will be normalized.

 The tool can be launched from the quick panel (if a color is selected), from the info panel, or even the color picker.
-When editing is complete, simply press enter and the color will be handed returned to the document for inserting, or to the color picker if launched from there.
+When editing is complete, simply press enter and the color will be returned to the document for inserting, or to the color picker if launched from there.

 ## Color Contrast Tool